subor/sdk/docs/tutorials/setup.md

 Details regarding the SDK can be found [here](../topics/sdk.md).

 ### Notes
-1. All assemblies above should be the same version, you can check by right-clicking a exe/dll, and select __properties->details->file version__
+1. All assemblies above should be the same version, you can check by right-clicking an exe/dll, and select __Properties > Details > File version__
-1. When upgrading, delete the old version first.
-That is, don't overwrite the old version with a new one.
-This is to ensure files unneeded are removed.

 ## Login